What or How Much Should I Weigh?

 Furthermore, because he has an incredible amount of muscle mass his body requires more energy (food) than Jerry's therefore he can consume far more calories yet remain trim.
 In addition, because of Larry's aggressive activity routine he will also burn a tremendous amount of calories.

 Let's get back to recommended weight by viewing our chart below.

 She is 5'5" in height and currently weighs 200 pounds.
 For now, let's ignore the body frame size in the chart.

 Once goal weight is reached, weight can then be adjusted based on frame size, energy level and so forth.

 Although Jan has a medium body frame size she should base her goal weight on 155 pounds.
 This means that she will need to lose 45 pounds in order to reach her weight loss goal.

 Once she arrives at this point, she can start adjusting her caloric intake as well as her activity level to arrive at her perfect weight.

-Weight Chart for Women & Men
+Recommended Body Weight Charts for Women & Men

 FREE DIET PLANS AT DIET BITES

 Diet Bites is a Trademark